 I’ve spent so much time wondering what the “One Piece” actually is.
 But if the secret were revealed tomorrow, it wouldn’t be the most valuable part of the experience.
 The value was in the decades spent getting here.

-This is how art truly touches a life.
-It provides a mirror for our own growth.
-I’m not the same person who read the first chapter years ago, but the core values I saw, the desire for freedom and the courage to stay true to yourself, have stayed with me.
+I think this is how art truly touches a life.
+It provides a mirror for my own growth.
+I’m not the same person who read the first chapter years ago, but the core values I saw, the desire for freedom and the courage to stay true to myself, have stayed with me.

-We often get so caught up in “getting there” that we forget we are being shaped by the “getting.”
-We think freedom is something we’ll find once we reach the finish line, but the story shows us that freedom is something you practice every single day just by choosing your own way.
+I often get so caught up in “getting there” that I forget I am being shaped by the “getting.”
+I think freedom is something I’ll find once I reach the finish line, but the story shows me that freedom is something I practice every single day just by choosing my own way.